Skip to content

 So when I got my new french press (an Espro P3, if you’re curious) and the instructions threw out ratio suggestions based on roast level, I got a headache.
 I just wanted coffee.
 Instead I was staring at a bag of beans trying to do division.

 So I built a calculator to do the math for me.
+No thinking required, which is the whole point before caffeine kicks in.

 You pick your roast level, which sets a default ratio.
 Light roasts are denser and extract differently than dark roasts, so they need less water.
 A 1:15 ratio versus 1:17 for dark.
 I knew the basics, but building this sent me down a small rabbit hole confirming the details.